SrijanShovit/carbonops-v2/README.md

 ## Setting up the project:
 This documentation contains set of guidelines to help you during the contribution process.
 [Contributing Guidelines](https://github.com/SrijanShovit/carbonops-v2/blob/main/CONTRIBUTING.md)
-1. Fork this repoistory using Github GUI.
+1. Fork this repository using Github GUI.
 2. Clone the project in your PC

 3. Change the directory to project's directory.